Counting Immigrants in Cities across the Globe

 By filling in the map of the world's urban immigrant destinations, this work presents an aggregate view of contemporary immigrant destinations.
 It focuses not on borders or countries but on cities, the places were most immigrants settle.
 How the native born and newcomers live amid such diverse social spaces is an opportunity and a challenge that requires the active attention of urban officials and communities.

-Marie Price and Lisa Benton-Short are associate professors of geography at the George Washington University.
-Their research on immigration to cities was funded by the George Washington Center for the Study of Globalization.
+The authors' research on immigration to cities was funded by the George Washington Center for the Study of Globalization.
 They are the editors of the forthcoming book, Migrants to the Metropolis: The Rise of Immigrant Gateway Cities (Syracuse University Press).

 They also created the Globalization, Urbanization and Migration website where the data and sources for the foreign born in particular cities can be viewed.
 See www.gstudynet.org/gum.